By Lindsay Chandler, PCOS Food Advocate

 - Hormonal imbalance

-Zinc deficiency is extremely common amongst women today.
-There are many reasons why you might experience this such as:
+Zinc deficiency is extremely common among women.
+There are many reasons why you might be deficient:

 - Not enough Zinc in your diet